lapnd/httdes.github.io/keystone.md

 * * *

 # II.
-Using native toolchain
+Use Native Toolchain

 TODO: in the future, upgrade the build scripts of keystone & keystone-demo from using the prebuilt toolchain (kernel=4.13.x & gcc=7.2) to the current mainstream of riscv-gnu-toolchain (kernel=5.0.x & gcc=9.2).